doubleirish/mybatis-spring-boot/captions.md

 #### Run Test
+let's see if this works with a test

-#### @Select with Wild Card
+#### @Select with underscore conversion
-for the book object we have a lot of columns this could be tedious to do fortunately mybatis comes with wild card mapping
 ```
 src\main\java\com\example\dao\BookMapper.java
 ```
+here's another  bean we'd like to load data into
+We were lucky with the last model class as most of it's property_names were exactly identical to the table column names and we didn't need to write many  explict alias mappings

+in this model, we're not so lucky, as the properties and columns are similar  but unfortunately not exactly the same as the column names contain underscores and the model property names don't by default AUTHOR_FIRST_NAME column is not equivalent to CamelCase authorFirstName

 wildcards work when the column name and the java property name are exactly the same

 ```
-@Select("SELECT TITLE as title , FIRST_NAME as firstName  FROM BOOKS")
+@Select("SELECT TITLE as title , AUTHOR_FIRST_NAME as authorfirstName  FROM BOOKS")
 ```

-- in order to use the wildcard mapping to map compatible multi_word columns
-- you'll need to enable the mapUnderscoreToCamelCase propert in applications.properties
+- but if we enable  enable the mapUnderscoreToCamelCase property in applications.properties, mybatis WILL perform the undercore to camle case mapping you see here

 - Then you'll be able to map all the columns with the following wonderflully concise statement
 ```
   @Select("SELECT * FROM BOOKS") //SQL
   List<Book> findAll( );
 ```
-#### @Select with parameters
+#### @Select with @Param parameters
+in the same file you'see see how we can pass in parameter values
 ```
   @Select("SELECT * FROM BOOKS WHERE GENRE = #{genre}")
   List<Book> findByGenre(@Param("genre") String genre);